open-contracting/standard/docs/guidance/map/beneficial_ownership.md

 BODS is based on statements, where each statement describes ownership or control, entities, or natural persons.
 For more information, see the [BODS documentation](http://standard.openownership.org/).
 The example includes:

 *   An entity statement that describes the company and includes the company number: 00507062.
 This is the same organization identifier used in the OCDS data.
-*   An OwnershipOrControl statement that describes the relationship between an interested party and the company.
+*   An ownership/control statement that describes the relationship between an interested party and the company.
 *   A person statement that includes the details of the beneficial owner of the company.

 ```{jsoninclude} ../../examples/beneficial_ownership/beneficial_ownership_statement_entity.json